Computation of orders and cycle lengths of automorphisms of finite solvable groups: Introduction

-As $\Coll(P)$ can be made subexponential in $l(P)$ through a suitable choice of $\Acal$ by \cite[Theorem, bottom of p.~2]{Hof04a}, this shows in particular that the complexity of Step 1 in the two algorithms is subexponential in the input length.
-The algorithm which we will analyze for proving Theorem \ref{mainTheo3} is essentially the original one from \cite[Subsection 3.1]{CEL04a}, however, a slight modification will be necessary at some point, see the text passage between Algorithm \ref{algo3} and Lemma \ref{modifyExhibitLem} in Section \ref{sec3}.
+As $\Coll(P)$ can be made subexponential in $\ell(P)$ through a suitable choice of $\Acal$ by the results discussed above, this shows in particular that the complexity of Step 1 in the two algorithms is subexponential in the input length.
+The algorithm which we will analyze for proving Theorem \ref{mainTheo3} is essentially the original one from \cite[Subsection 3.1]{CEL04a}; however, a slight modification will be necessary at some point, see the paragraph before Lemma \ref{modifyPcgsLem}.